Contact Career Services

 Elana moved to higher education following an established career in management consulting.
 In her work as Managing Partner, Twain Associates, Inc., she advised corporations from the U.S., Europe and Asia on their business strategies.
 She has extensive experience in many key areas including market and competitive analysis, new business analysis, product and customer profitability, sales and distribution, and acquisition analysis.

-Elana serves on the Corporate Advisory Board of ALPFA Boston, a non-profit organization dedicated to developing Latino leaders.
+Elana serves on the Corporate Advisory Board of ALPFA Boston, a non-profit organization dedicated to developing Latinx leaders.
 She also served on the board of the MBA Career Services and Employer Alliance from 2012 – 2015 and held the position of vice president from 2014 – 2015.
 She was co-chair of the MBA CSEA's first Asian Conference in Singapore in 2014.

 Elana earned her M.S. in Management from the Massachusetts Institute of Technology.
 She earned her B.A. cum laude in Economics from Brandeis University.